-In our increasingly interconnected world, organizational leaders and key staff must effectively collaborate and negotiate internally and externally to advance priorities.
-CBI’s highly skilled and experienced staff helps organizations assess their current collaborative capabilities, design new approaches, train and coach staff, and create a culture of collaboration.
-Using the principles outlined in our award-winning book Built to Win: Creating a World-Class Negotiating Organization, CBI helps make collaboration and negotiation more effective drivers of organizational success.
+In our increasingly interconnected world, leaders and key staff must effectively collaborate and negotiate internally and externally to advance priorities.
+CBI helps organizations assess their collaborative capabilities, design new approaches, train and coach staff, and create a culture of collaboration.

 Examples of CBI’s contributions include:

-Assessments identify staff most likely to add value with stronger collaboration and negotiation skills, and we give them customized, highly interactive training using case material that is relevant to their current challenges.
-Our staff translate the Mutual Gains Approach into knowledge and skills that participants can apply to their current work and continue to develop.
+We provide customized, highly interactive training through case material relevant to specific challenges.
+Our staff translate the Mutual Gains Approach so participants can apply it to their work.
 Training can be in person, online, or blended.
-We link training to ongoing learning and capability building so experiences can be captured and shared to improve results.
+We link training to ongoing learning and capability-building to ensure it has lasting effects.

-Our senior staff, which includes certified coaches, has decades of experience supporting leaders and managers who have direct responsibility for key negotiations and collaborations.
-We provide them with in-depth coaching that combines direct observation, goal-setting, practice, and guided reflection.
-Time frames range from several days to longer-term, iterative engagements.
+Our senior staff have decades of experience supporting leaders and managers responsible for negotiations and collaborations.
+We provide in-depth coaching that combines direct observation, goal-setting, practice, and guided reflection.

-Generate insights by interviewing diverse internal and external stakeholders, using learning from other contexts to prompt reflection, and building trust to open space for candor and creativity
+We establish insights by interviewing diverse internal and external stakeholders, learning from other contexts to prompt reflection, and building trust to open space for candor and creativity.

-Make training immediately actionable by integrating our expertise with assessment insights to create cases that help build skills and solve particular puzzles participants are facing
+To make training immediately actionable, we integrate our expertise with assessment insights, creating cases that build skills and pose the actual puzzles facing participants.

-Help advance change by offering leaders recommendations for building organizational capabilities, including coaching, advising, system structures, and more, that will ensure that changes “stick”
+We advance change by recommending ways to build organizational capabilities—including coaching, advising, system structures, and more—to ensure that change “sticks.”